Battle of Somerset: Background

-In early 1863 Brigadier General John Pegram led a cavalry raid into Kentucky in the vicinity of Lexington.
-Brigadier General Quincy A. Gillmore sought permission from Department of the Ohio commander, Major General Ambrose E. Burnside, to move against Pegram.
+In response to the Confederate raid, Union Brigadier General Quincy A. Gillmore sought permission from Department of the Ohio commander, Major General Ambrose E. Burnside, to move against Pegram.
 Although Gillmore had gained a reputation in artillery and engineering service, Burnside nevertheless authorized Gillmore to lead a mixed force of cavalry and mounted infantry.
+Gillmore organized a strike force including elements of the 1st Kentucky Cavalry, 7th Ohio Cavalry, 44th Ohio (Mounted) Infantry, 45th Ohio (Mounted) Infantry, and six pieces of artillery including two 3-inch Ordnance Rifles and four Mountain Howitzers, manned by the 26th Independent Battery Indiana Light Artillery and Law's Artillery, respectively.